theclarkeorbit/theclarkeorbit.github.io/content/_R/The_Invisible_Hand.Rmd

 ## Basic ideas about markets

-Inevitably, financial data and markets will be a recurring subject of discussion on this blog.
+Inevitably, finance and markets will be a recurring subject of discussion on this blog.
 They are ubiquitous, useful, fascinatingly complex at various levels and they generate a lot of readily accessible data.

 **What is a market ?** A market is a system which enables _traders_ to exchange _commodities/assets_ at a mutually agreeable _price_.
 Every market has at its center a _market maker_ - an entity which matches traders who want to buy at a certain price with traders who want to sell at that price.